jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/40 - The Life Star.md

 The best minds in the world choose the wrong answer.
 From Aristotle in 300 BC, to Issac Newton in 1600.
 The Sun revolved around the Earth.
 They believed it so much they said the Holy Bible even agreed.
 People used Plotemy's "epicycles" to explain the planet's movements and make navigation and weather pattern charts.
 They worked well enough, but since the premise was wrong they had to change the math every once and a while.

 When Copernicus rediscovered Artistarchus, he thought maybe if the Earth revolved around the Sun, the math would make more sense.
 He tried it, and it did, although he kept assuming planets move in perfect circles so it wasn't perfect.
 He was scared, so only publised his work on his deathbed.
 The powers that be didn't like questioning a huge pilar of science, religious, and political mythology.
-When Friar Bruno went from city to city proclaiming the Earth moved, the Universe had many worlds, and lots of other stuff, Darth Geocentric burned him alive.
+When Friar Bruno (your name sake) went from city to city proclaiming the Earth moved, the Universe had many worlds, and lots of other stuff, Darth Geocentric burned him alive.
 Let the others be warned.

 Then Galileo made his telescope.
 It was a primitive telescope with hazy lenses made from hazy glass, but magnified our excellent 20/20 vision.
 We were no longer primitive lifeforms with insufficient senses.
 Instead of merely telling the difference between up and down, day or night; we could now tell the difference between moving and not moving.